clear-code/typical-reply/README.md

     If you want to send a reply from the button, don't specify any value for this parameter.
  7. Define quotation behavior.

+    Managed storage for WebExtensions:

+        "buttons": [
+          "awesome": {
+            ...
+            "quoteType": "yes"
+          }
+        ]

+    Legacy style:

         pref("extensions.typical-reply@clear-code.com.reply.awesome.quoteType", "yes");

     Acceptable values are `"yes"` (always quote body) or `"no"` (never qupte body).
 Otherwise the button for the type will have two choices: "reply without quote" and "reply with quote".
- 8. Define the priority.
+ 8. Define the priority (available only on legacy versions, not available on WebExtensions version).
     Possible values are `Highest`, `High`, `Normal`, `Low` and `Lowest`.

         pref("extensions.typical-reply@clear-code.com.reply.awesome.priority", "Highest");

- 9. Define button type.
+ 9. Define button type (available only on legacy versions, not available on WebExtensions version).

         pref("extensions.typical-reply@clear-code.com.reply.awesome.separate", false);

     If you choose `true`, a new toolbar button for the reply type is generated in the header area.
     Otherwise menu items for the reply type is generated in the menu item of the "Tipycal Reply" button.
- 10. Define behavior of the virtual folder.
+ 10. Define behavior of the virtual folder. (available only on legacy versions, not available on WebExtensions version).

          pref("extensions.typical-reply@clear-code.com.reply.awesome.searchFolder",  true);
          pref("extensions.typical-reply@clear-code.com.reply.awesome.searchTargets", "all");